XorTroll/fsp-usb/README.md

 # fsp-usb

-## The development of this project is currently active on this [Atmosphere fork](https://github.com/XorTroll/Atmosphere/tree/fspusb).
+## **IMPORTANT!** this project is no longer continued.
+If you want to mount/use USB drives in your Switch homebrew, check [here](https://github.com/DarkMatterCore/libusbhsfs).

 > Custom Nintendo Switch service to mount and access USB drives